Finding import and export business partners

 Check reliability

-Always vet your foreign business partners before doing business with a company you do not know.
+Do you want to do business with a foreign company you do not know?
+Always vet your foreign business partners first.
 That way, you can be sure your business partner is honest, authorised, and financially viable.
 And reduce the risks.
 Almost all countries have a commercial register of registered companies.
 Check these foreign registers to see whether your partner’s company is officially registered and make sure that their company actually exists.
 There are no guarantees that your supplier is and will remain 100% reliable.

 Check your own details